-Advanced Placement (AP) Courses & AP Exam Information:
+Advanced Placement (AP) Exam Information

-How to sign up for AP Exams at Anderson High School:
+How to sign up for AP Exams at Anderson High School

-1. Join the AP Classroom
+STEP 1: Join AP Classroom

-This step is done with the course AP teacher.
-Each section (period) of an AP Course has been assigned a particular "JOIN CODE."
-If you have not done this step, please see your AP Teacher.
+This step is completed with the course AP teacher.
+All AP students MUST join AP Classroom using their College Board (CB) account.
+AP teachers will provide a unique class code to use when registering for their classes on the site.
 Do not use the code from someone else, as you may be registering for an invalid section.
-You must join each AP Classroom for each AP course you are enrolled in, even if you do not plan to take the AP exam in that course.
+You must join each AP Classroom for every AP course you are enrolled in, even if you do not plan to take the AP exam in that course.
+If you are in a spring semester course, you will wait until the spring to get your Join Code.
+If you will not be taking the AP Course but will be taking the AP Exam, please contact the Campus AP Coordinator for the “EXAM ONLY JOIN CODE.”

 Tip: Avoid using your school email; instead, use a personal email address that you check regularly.